spencer411/2021_Bioinformatics_Fellowship/README.md

 5. Swine-associated Methicillin-Resistant _Staphylococcus aureus_.
 This dataset consists of genome sequences for 63 Livestock-associated MRSA isolates all of Sequence Type (ST) 5, isolated in the United States.
 ST5 isolates are a public concern due to their pathogenicity and ability to acquire mobile genetic elements.
 You can read more about the genomes here: [Hau_et_al_1.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6592628/Hau_et_al_1.pdf)

-6. Methicillin-resistant _Staphylococcus aureus_ Sequence Type 5 isolates from a U.S. Hospital.
+6. Methicillin-resistant _Staphylococcus aureus_ ST5 isolates from a U.S. Hospital.
 This dataset consists of 50 clinical MRSA isolates from humans with MRSA-related disease.
 You can reads more about the genomes here: [Hau_et_al_2.pdf](https://github.com/spencer411/2021_Bioinformatics_Fellowship/files/6592663/Hau_et_al_2.pdf)

 7.